 For centuries, the London season has shaped the social lives of Britain’s elite.
 From the beautiful blooms on display at the RHS Chelsea Flower Show and the highly anticipated Royal Academy Summer Exhibition, to Glyndebourne Opera and the BBC Proms, the origins of many season events can be found deep in the history books.

-Don your evening dress and pick up a picnic hamper for the highlight event of the UK operatic calendar.
-Despite taking place out of town in rural Sussex, this internationally renowned opera festival is considered a prime London season affair, and is still organised by the family that founded it back in 1934.
+Don your evening attire and pick up a picnic hamper for the highlight event of the UK operatic calendar.
+Despite taking place out of town in rural Sussex, this internationally renowned opera festival is considered a prime London season affair and is still organised by the family that founded it back in 1934.
 Initially devoted to Mozart, Glyndebourne Opera now stages an eclectic variety of modern operas alongside many classic works.

 More than 150,000 of the world’s horticultural cognoscenti descend on the blooming grounds of the Royal Hospital Chelsea each year to inspect the show gardens and dynamic floral displays at the RHS Chelsea Flower Show.
 With competition entries drawing upon influences from literature, history and gastronomy, visitors are certain to pick up green-fingered tips and find out which flowers are in vogue this season.

 Every year since 1769, the Royal Academy Summer Exhibition has provided an important platform for emerging and established artists.
 Displaying paintings, photography, architecture, film and everything in-between, this is the biggest open-submission contemporary exhibition in the world.
 A must-see for all of the capital’s creatives and the highlight gallery event of the London season.

 Founded more than three hundred years ago by Queen Anne, Ascot is among the most iconic London season events.
 Of the 300,000 who make this annual pilgrimage, many come to worship (and criticise) the exotic millinery as well as to stake their bets on the world’s finest thoroughbreds.